Where We Be

 Chauzhou Assembly Hall (Trieu Chau)

-"3D" paintings add another fun element
+"3D" paintings add a fun element

 Inside are some vivid paintings -- this one of a shipwreck